TOP

 PHILANTHROPY AND DONOR ORGANIZING

-From 2007 to 2011, Gara was President and Chief Executive Officer of The Atlantic Philanthropies, an international foundation focused on aging, children and youth, health, and human rights operating in Australia, Bermuda, Northern Ireland, the Republic of Ireland, South Africa, the United States, and Viet Nam.
-During his tenure at Atlantic, the foundation made the largest grant ever made by a foundation for an advocacy campaign – over $25 million – to press for comprehensive health care reform in the U.S., embraced a social justice framework for grantmaking, and worked closely with governments in several of its geographies to take advantage of opportunities to achieve changes in HIV/AIDS and nursing policies in South Africa, civic engagement and democratic reform in Ireland, a more secure peace in Northern Ireland, and many other areas.
+From 2007 to 2011, LaMarche was President and Chief Executive Officer of The Atlantic Philanthropies, an international foundation focused on aging, children and youth, health, and human rights operating in Australia, Bermuda, Northern Ireland, the Republic of Ireland, South Africa, the United States, and Viet Nam.
+During his tenure at Atlantic, the foundation made the largest grant ever made to that point by a foundation for an advocacy campaign – over $25 million – to press for comprehensive health care reform in the U.S., embraced a social justice framework for grantmaking, and worked closely with governments in several of its geographies to take advantage of opportunities to achieve changes in HIV/AIDS and nursing policies in South Africa, civic engagement and democratic reform in Ireland, a more secure peace in Northern Ireland, and many other areas.

 CIVIL LIBERTIES AND HUMAN RIGHTS

-Gara served in a variety of positions with the American Civil Liberties Union (ACLU), with which he first became associated with in 1972 at age 18 as a member of its national Academic Freedom Committee.
+LaMarche served in a variety of positions with the American Civil Liberties Union (ACLU), with which he first became associated with in 1972 at age 18 as a member of its national Academic Freedom Committee.
 He was the Associate Director of the ACLU’s New York branch and the Executive Director of the American Civil Liberties Union of Texas.
 At the Texas ACLU, he led campaigns to provide adequate representation for death row inmates, defend access to abortion, and oppose discriminatory treatment of persons with AIDS in the early days of the epidemic.

 WRITING

-Gara is the author of numerous articles on human rights and social justice issues, which have appeared in the New York Times, the Washington Post, the Financial Times, The Nation, The American Prospect, Democracy Journal, The Atlantic, The Huffington Post, The Texas Observer, and The Wharton Magazine, and many other publications.
-He has contributed chapters to several books, including the “The Unfinished Revolution: Voices from the Global Fight for Women’s Rights” (Seven Stories Press, 2012), “What Do We Owe Each Other?
+LaMarche is the author of numerous articles on human rights and social justice issues, which have appeared in the New York Times, the Washington Post, the Financial Times, The Nation, The American Prospect, Democracy Journal, The Atlantic, The Huffington Post, The Texas Observer, and The Wharton Magazine, and many other publications.
+He has contributed chapters to several books, including “ George Soros: A Life in Full” (Platform Books, 2022), “The Unfinished Revolution: Voices from the Global Fight for Women’s Rights” (Seven Stories Press, 2012), “What Do We Owe Each Other?
 Rights and Obligations in Contemporary American Society,” (Transaction Publishers, 2008), “Legal Change: Lessons from America’s Social Movements,” (Brennan Center for Justice, 2015) and “Transforming the Culture of Dying,” (Oxford University Press, 2013).
 He is the editor of “Speech and Equality: Do We Really Have to Choose?”
 (New York University Press, 1996), and the principal author of the Human Rights Watch reports “Restricted Subjects: Freedom of Expression in the United Kingdom,” 1991, “Dangerous Dialogue: Freedom of Expression and Miami’s Cuban Exile Community,” 1992, and “Managed News, Stifled Views: U.S. Freedom of Expression and the Gulf War,” 1991.
+A compilation of his writing on various subjects over the years can be found at GaraLaMarche.com

 TEACHING

-Gara teaches a course on “Authentic and Adaptive Leadership” at the Colin Powell School of Civil and Global Leadership at CUNY’s City College, and also taught at Hunter College where he also served as a leader in the “Eva Kastan Grove Fellowship” Program at Hunter’s Roosevelt House.
-He has taught courses on philanthropy and public policy and non-profit leadership at New York University’s Wagner School of Public Service, where he was a Senior Fellow.
-He has also taught a course on social movements to incarcerated men at Eastern Correctional Facility as part of Bard College’s Prison Initiative and courses on advocacy and civil rights and liberties as an adjunct professor at New School University and the John Jay College of Criminal Justice.
+At the Colin Powell School at CCNY, LaMarche teaches a course to masters students in public administration on “Authentic and Adaptive Leadership” and an introductory human rights course for undergraduates.
+He also teaches the intensive course, “Philanthropy and Human Rights: How Money Fuels Movements” at New York University’s Abu Dhabi campus during its January session.
+He taught at Hunter College and also served as a leader in the Eva Kastan Grove Fellowship Program at Hunter’s Roosevelt House.
+He has taught courses on philanthropy and public policy and non-profit leadership at New York University’s Wagner School of Public Service, where he was a Senior Fellow, a course on social movements to incarcerated men at Eastern Correctional Facility as part of Bard College’s Prison Initiative and courses on advocacy and civil rights and liberties as an adjunct professor at New School University and the John Jay College of Criminal Justice.

-In 2011-12, Gara was the first Senior Fellow of the Tides Foundation, and he spent the spring semester of 2013 as the first Visiting Scholar of the Haas Center for Fairness and Inclusion at the University of California at Berkeley, delivering a series of three public lectures on philanthropy, justice and politics.
-In 2018 he was a Visiting Scholar at Stanford’s Center on Philanthropy and Civil Society
+In 2011-12, LaMarche was the first Senior Fellow of the Tides Foundation, and he spent the spring semester of 2013 as the first Visiting Scholar of the Haas Center for Fairness and Inclusion at the University of California at Berkeley, delivering a series of three public lectures on philanthropy, justice and politics.
+In 2018 he was a Visiting Scholar at Stanford’s Center on Philanthropy and Civil Society.

 BOARD SERVICE